 B. An assisted living program may not knowingly employ an individual who has any criminal conviction or other criminal history that indicates behavior that is potentially harmful to residents, documented through either a criminal history records check or a criminal background check.

-B..
+[B. An assisted living program may not abuse, neglect, or financially exploit a resident..]

 C. Reports of Abuse, Neglect, or Financial Exploitation.

-(1) A licensee or employee of an assisted living program who has witnessed, or otherwise has reason to believe, that a resident has been subjected to abuse, neglect, or financial exploitation shall report the alleged abuse, neglect, or exploitation within 24 hours to:
+(1) A licensee or employee of an assisted living program who has witnessed, or otherwise has reason to believe, that a resident has been subjected to abuse, neglect, or financial exploitation shall report the alleged abuse, neglect, or financial exploitation within 24 hours to:

 [(a) The appropriate local department of social services, Adult Protective Services Program; and]

-(a) The Office of Health Care Quality of the Department;
+(a) The [Office of Health Care Quality]OHCQ of the Department;

-(b) Adult Protective Services; and

-[(b)] (c) One or more of the following:

-(i) A local law enforcement agency; or
+(b) The appropriate law enforcement agency;

-[(ii) The Office of Health Care Quality of the Department;]

-[(iii)] (ii) A representative of the Long-Term Care Ombudsman Program in the Department of Aging or local area agency on aging.
+(c) The Department of Aging or local area agency on aging; and

-[(2) If one of the agencies listed in §C(1)(b) of this regulation receives a report, that recipient shall notify:

-(a) The other parties referred to in §C(1)(b) of this regulation; and

-(b) The assisted living manager unless the assisted living manager is believed to be involved with the abuse, neglect, or exploitation.]
+(d) Local Department of Human Services or Adult Protective Services.

-[(3)] (2) An assisted living program or an employee may be subject to a penalty imposed by the Secretary of up to $1,000 for failing to make a report required by §C(1) of this regulation within 3 days after learning of the alleged abuse, neglect, or exploitation.
+[(3)] (2) An assisted living program or an employee may be subject to a penalty imposed by the Secretary of up to $1,000 for failing to make a report required by §C(1) of this regulation within 3 days after learning of the alleged abuse, neglect, or financial exploitation.

 [(4)] (3) A person aggrieved by the action of the Secretary under §C of this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation .62 of this chapter.